 Schedule a Campus Visit

-We host many prospective students and their families on scheduled Visit Days and can arrange personalized individual visits and overnight stays on campus as well.
+We host many prospective students and their families on scheduled Anchor Days and can arrange personalized individual visits and overnight stays on campus as well.
 We also host a number of special visit experiences throughout the year.
 Learn more.

 Recent Posts from Hope's Student Blogs